MicrosoftDocs/sdk-api/sdk-api-src/content/ipmib/ns-ipmib-mib_ipstats_w2k.md

 <ul>
 <li>Provides a default value for the forwarding state when a new interface is created with no specific forwarding state (neither disabled nor enabled) .
 This value is inherited per-protocol state.</li>
-<li>Provides a value set by  by  a domain administrator to enable or disable a per-protocol forwarding state.
+<li>Provides a value set by a domain administrator to enable or disable a per-protocol forwarding state.
 The forwarding states of all interfaces using that protocol are also enabled or disabled.
 </li>
 </ul>
 On the Microsoft Windows Software Development Kit (SDK) released for Windows Vista and later, the organization of header files has changed and the <b>MIB_IPSTATS</b> structure is defined in the <i>Ipmib.h</i> header file not in the <i>Iprtrmib.h</i> header file.
 Note that the <i>Ipmib.h</i> header file is automatically included in <i>Iprtrmib.h</i> which is automatically included in the <i>Iphlpapi.h</i> header file.
 The  <i>Ipmib.h</i> and <i>Iprtrmib.h</i> header files should never be used directly.